 - Catholic applicants will be required to support their application with a Parish Priest Reference Form, which will confirm practice.
 The Priests Reference Form is obtainable only from the Parish Church/Parish Priest.

 - Non-Catholic applicants must also arrange for their minister/faith leader to send a letter confirming their practice to the school.

 - The Governors require parents to submit proof of residence by attaching a photocopy of their most recent Council Tax Bill, Housing Benefit or Council

 - Tenancy Agreement with their application form together with a recent utility bill.
 NO OTHER FORMS ARE ACCEPTABLE.

 - Applicants should note that unless both the CAF and the SIF forms described above have been completed and returned on time to the correct addresses, the Governors will be unable to operate their criteria to decide whether a place can be offered at the school and will be placed under Criteria 10: “Other Applicants”.
 If the Newham Common Application form is not completed and returned as explained above the application will be invalid.

-- Parents will be advised of the outcome of their application by Pupil Services Section (not the school) on 1 March 2012, National Offer Day.
+- Parents will be advised of the outcome of their application by Pupil Services Section on National Offer Day.
 Unsuccessful applicants will be given reasons related to the over subscription criteria listed above and advised of their right of appeal to an independent appeal panel.